fengsp/easy-python/docs/resources.rst

 - `Learn Python The Hard Way`_ - An excellent beginner programmer’s guide to Python
 - `Dive Into Python`_ - Python from novice to pro
 - `Pro Python`_ - Expert's Voice in Open Source
-- `Expert Python Programming`_ - Deals with best practices in programming Python and is focused on the more advanced crowd
+- `Expert Python Programming`_ - Focused on the more advanced crowd

 .. _Learn Python The Hard Way: http://learnpythonthehardway.org/book/